Nabla7/AutomataGroup/README.md

 |\psi\rangle \in \mathbb{C}P^N
 $$

 In a quantum system, a quantum state is a linear combination of basis states, and each basis state is associated with a complex number called the amplitude.
 These amplitudes contain information about the probability of the quantum system being in that particular basis state when measured.
-The square of the absolute value of the amplitude of a basis state represents the probability of finding the quantum system in that specific state when a measurement is performed.
+The square of the modulus of the amplitude of a basis state represents the probability of finding the quantum system in that specific state when a measurement is performed.

 For example, consider a qubit (2-state system) in the following state: